 If you see any of these signs when observing yourself or a loved one, contact nursing home abuse attorney Mark Petro.
 As a knowledgeable nursing home abuse attorney, Mark will aggressively fight against negligent and abusive facilities.
-Contact Petro Law Firm for a free initial consultation today at (205) 529 2212.
+Contact Petro Law Firm for a complimentary, 30 minute, no obligation nursing home neglect and abuse strategy session today at (205) 649-3218.
+A $200 value.

 Types of Abuse in a Nursing Home or Care Facility

 Abuse can be categorized into a few types: physical, sexual, emotional.
 When we discuss elder and nursing home abuse, we typically categorize it as either physical, emotional, sexual, or financial.
 Unfortunately, it can be difficult to identify even the most severe abuse cases, since many nursing home residents are either unwilling or unable to report their situation.

 No matter what type, a nursing home abuse lawyer at Petro Law Firm can help determine whether you have a case.
 Call today at (205) 649-3218 for a complimentary, 30 minute, nursing home abuse and neglect strategy session.
 A $200 value.